Downloading

 Git Repository Support

-Soulsolid now supports automatic building of plugins directly from Git repositories.
-Instead of manually building plugins, you can specify a url field pointing to a Git repository, and the application will automatically clone, build, and load the plugin.
+Soulsolid can automatically build plugins directly from Git repositories.
+Specify a url field pointing to a Git repository and the application will clone, build, and load the plugin on startup.

 Configuration Example: